guilhemmarchand/telegraf-kafka/docs/implementation.rst

 Role membership
 ---------------

-The application creates a builtin Splunk role called "**kafka_admin**" that provides:
+.. admonition:: The application creates a builtin Splunk role called "**kafka_admin**" that provides:

   - write permissions to the application name space
   - write permissions to the various KVstore based lookups used for configuration purposes of the application
   - can be used to automatically notify the Kafka administrators if you use Splunk Cloud Gateway and Splunk Mobile Connected Experience

 We suggest that you configure the Kafka administrators to be member of this role. (by user configuration, role mapping or inheritance)

 HEC input ingestion and definition
 ----------------------------------

+.. admonition:: HTTP Event Collector

-**The default recommended way of ingesting the Kafka metrics is using the HTTP Events Collector method which requires the creation of an HEC input.**
+  - The default recommended way of ingesting the Kafka metrics is using the HTTP Events Collector method which requires the creation of an HEC token

 *inputs.conf example:*